FontoXML/fontoxml-cms-browser/README.md

     "type": "operation/open-open-or-create-document-browser-modal"
 }
 ```
+* Use `insertOperationName` to disable the primary button based on the operation state.

-The only properties to set for this browser are the `modalIcon` and `modalTitle`.
+* The browser icon and title can be set with the `modalIcon` and `modalTitle` respectively.

 For more information, see the {@link operation/open-open-or-create-document-browser-modal} operation.